sdaqo/anipy-cli/README.md

-### Little tool written in python to watch anime from the terminal (the better way to watch anime)
+### Little tool written in python to watch and download anime from the terminal (the better way to watch anime)
 ### Scrapes: https://gogoanime.wiki

 # Contents